vaibhavk26/AI-Fellows/capstone/SETUP.md

 Requires `capstone` and `capstone_test` to already exist (see Database setup above) and `.env.local` to be configured with valid `DATABASE_URL`/`TEST_DATABASE_URL` values.

-## Seed reference data
+## Temporary sample curriculum data

-Run this after migrations, against both `capstone` and `capstone_test`, before curriculum ingestion.
-It is idempotent and safe to re-run.
+The following script creates sample Subjects and Chapters for local backend development and Section 10.2 tests.
+It is optional and is not used to classify production curriculum.
+Section 10.3 ingestion discovers and persists the authoritative curriculum hierarchy from the supplied PDFs.

 ```powershell
 .\.venv\Scripts\python.exe -m scripts.seed_reference_data